 If you have agreed to give a program for us, here are a few things you may want to know:

-- Time: Although our stated meeting time is 12:30–1:30, many of our members arrive at noon (to get first crack at the buffet and enjoy more fellowship), and you may also want to arrive early in order to have time to get set up and finish your meal before you’re “on.”
+- Time: Although our stated meeting time is 12:30–1:30, many of our members arrive at noon (to get started on lunch and enjoy more fellowship), and you may also want to arrive early in order to have time to get set up and finish your meal before you’re “on.”

 - Schedule: We usually start the business part of the meeting about 12:45 in order to allow the featured speaker to begin his or her program by 1:00.
 You will have about 20–25 minutes for your program.
 Be aware that you must be finished by 1:30 or you will lose your audience!
 You may want to finish sooner than that to allow time for Q&A.

 - Displays and Handouts: We can provide limited display space for posters or artifacts (with advance notice, we may be able to arrange for more).
-If you bring brochures or other handouts to distribute to tables, be aware that 72 places (8 at each of 9 tables) are usually set (though if you put out that much literature, you will usually be able to pick up most of it at the end of your presentation).
+If you bring brochures or other handouts to distribute to tables, be aware that our current attendance is about 35–40 (though if you put out that much literature, you will usually be able to pick up most of it at the end of your presentation).

-- Introduction: The person who invited you to speak will usually introduce you, so please provide a short bio or CV to that person in advance or on arrival.
+- Introduction: Please provide a short bio or CV in advance or on arrival; this will be used for your introduction.
 You may also want to send a copy to the club’s executive secretary for possible inclusion in the weekly bulletin (space permitting).

 - To see a schedule of upcoming programs, see our Upcoming Programs page.